mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

      }
    ```
 2. Use [ClassPathScanningCandidateComponentProvider](https://docs.spring.io/spring/docs/5.2.4.RELEASE/javadoc-api/org/springframework/context/annotation/ClassPathScanningCandidateComponentProvider.html)
-to find all `RestController`s and respective endpoint paths;
+to find all `RestController`s and respective endpoint paths:
    ```java
    var restControllersScanner = new ClassPathScanningCandidateComponentProvider(false);
        restControllersScanner.addIncludeFilter(new AnnotationTypeFilter(RestController.class));
    ```
 3. Find all available versions based on found paths.
 Additionally, I am introducing a notion of _scope_.
 Basically, that is just the first part of a path.
-In out case it is always `api`.
+In our case it is always `api`.
 But this way we are leaving a possibility to make grouping more flexible, if it would be necessary;
 4. `registerGroupedOpenApi` constructs _springdoc_'s `GroupedOpenApi` beans and registers it with Spring context.
 The important part here is the addition of `OpenApiCustomiser`.